puppetlabs-toy-chest/puppetlabs-catalog_preview/README.md

 ##Limitations

-The preview module requires a version of Puppet Enterprise version >= 3.8.1.
+The preview module requires a version of Puppet Enterprise/FOSS version >= 3.8.1.
-The `--migrate 3.8/4.0` option only works with Puppet Enterprise versions >= 3.8.1 < 2015.2.
+The `--migrate 3.8/4.0` option only works with Puppet Enterprise/FOSS versions >= 3.8.1 < PE 2015.2 and FOSS 4.0.0.

-###License and Copyright

-The content of this module is:

-*Copyright (c) 2015 Puppet Labs, LLC Licensed under Puppet Labs Enterprise.*